Type IV hypersensitivity

-Type IV hypersensitivity, often called delayed-type hypersensitivity, is a type of hypersensitivity reaction that can take a day or more to develop.
+Type IV hypersensitivity, in the Gell and Coombs classification of allergic reactions, often called delayed-type hypersensitivity, is a type of hypersensitivity reaction that can take a day or more to develop.
 Unlike the other types, it is not humoral (not antibody-mediated) but rather is a type of cell-mediated response.
 This response involves the interaction of T cells, monocytes, and macrophages.

 This reaction is caused when CD4+ Th1 cells recognize foreign antigen in a complex with the MHC class II on the surface of antigen-presenting cells.
 These can be macrophages that secrete IL-12, which stimulates the proliferation of further CD4+ Th1 cells.
 CD4+ T cells secrete IL-2 and interferon gamma (IFNγ), inducing the further release of other Th1 cytokines, thus mediating the immune response.
 Activated CD8+ T cells destroy target cells on contact, whereas activated macrophages produce hydrolytic enzymes and, on presentation with certain intracellular pathogens, transform into multinucleated giant cells.

 The overreaction of the helper T cells and overproduction of cytokines damage tissues, cause inflammation, and cell death.
 Type IV hypersensitivity can usually be resolved with topical corticosteroids and trigger avoidance.

 Forms

-An example of a tuberculosis (TB) infection that comes under control: M. tuberculosis cells are engulfed by macrophages after being identified as foreign, but due to an immuno-escape mechanism peculiar to mycobacteria, TB bacteria are able to block the fusion of their enclosing phagosome with lysosomes which would destroy the bacteria.
+An example of a tuberculosis (TB) infection that comes under control: M. tuberculosis cells are engulfed by macrophages after being identified as foreign but, due to an immuno-escape mechanism peculiar to mycobacteria, TB bacteria block the fusion of their enclosing phagosome with lysosomes which would destroy the bacteria.
 Thereby TB can continue to replicate within macrophages.
-After several weeks, the immune system somehow [mechanism as yet unexplained] ramps up and, on stimulation with IFN-gamma, the macrophages become capable of killing M. tuberculosis by forming phagolysosomes and nitric oxide radicals.
+After several weeks, the immune system somehow [mechanism as yet unexplained] ramps up and, upon stimulation with interferon gamma, the macrophages become capable of killing M. tuberculosis by forming phagolysosomes and nitric oxide radicals.
 The hyper-activated macrophages secrete TNF-α which recruits multiple monocytes to the site of infection.
 These cells differentiate into epithelioid cells which wall off the infected cells, but results in significant inflammation and local damage.